 “Depending on your size and sophistication, you’re not going to be able to encapsulate all the activities that you might need in just a 30/60/90-day plan,” Alyssa says.
 “When your plan doesn’t have that primary focus, it tends to not be as executable because you’re trying to do everything and anything.”

-After defining that goal, the next step is to analyze your current progression toward that goal and identify what’s stopping you from reaching it.
-We recommend conducting a funnel gap analysis to decide what areas of the buyer’s journey you need to focus your efforts around.
+After defining that goal, analyze your current progression toward that goal and identify what’s stopping you from reaching it.
+We recommend conducting a funnel gap analysis to decide what areas of the net-new buyer’s journey you need to focus your efforts around.

 “A funnel gap analysis helps identify where the immediate needs are.
-If you’re getting a lot of website sessions but you’re not seeing those visitors convert into leads, that indicates that you should focus efforts on the top of the funnel — it dictates where you should put your weight in demand generation as you’re putting together your plan,” Alyssa says.
+If you’re getting a lot of website sessions but you’re not seeing those visitors convert into leads, that indicates that you should focus efforts on the top of the funnel — it dictates where you should put your focus,” Alyssa says.
 “Whereas, if you see you’re converting large numbers of visitors into leads and they’re becoming MQLs, you may be frustrated when you see a drop-off in your MQL-to-SQL conversion rate.
 That indicates you need a greater focus on generating quality leads and understanding your personas rather than on traffic generation.”

-For example, if the top of the funnel is your primary focus, your strategies could include content creation, paid advertising, SEO, affiliate marketing, social media and PR.
+For example, if the top of the funnel is your primary focus for new customer acquisition, your strategies could include content creation, paid advertising, SEO, affiliate marketing, social media and PR.
 If converting leads from MQLs to SQLs at the bottom of the funnel is your focus, strategies like sales enablement and email nurturing would be more applicable.

 In addition to identifying what strategies you’ll be focusing on to progress you toward your goal, you should also identify what evergreen strategies you’ll be continuing to employ.
-For example, even if you are focused on increasing conversions at the bottom of the funnel, you’ll still need to maintain some level of content creation and SEO.
+At New Breed, we often find that businesses could do more to layer two important focus areas into their 30/60/90 day plans: automation and reporting.

 Once you’ve chosen what strategies you’ll employ, you need to determine the specific tactics you’ll use to implement those strategies — this includes the work that will be done in each month of your plan.